British Rail Class 503: Preservation

 A single set, formed of vehicles 28690, 29720 and 29289, was earmarked for preservation.
 Though never carried on the unit, the set was numbered under the BR TOPS code as 503 019.
 This was the last of the units built in 1938 to have been brought into service.
-The unit is also one of the only two pre-war main line EMUs in existence which are still in original formation, the other being the 2-BIL belonging to the National Railway Museum.
+Until 2024, the unit was also one of the only two pre-war main line EMUs in existence which are still in original formation, the other being the 2-BIL belonging to the National Railway Museum.

 The set was kept in serviceable condition and operated occasional special trains on the Merseyrail network until 1988.
 During this period, the set was used for the opening of the electrified line between Rock Ferry and Hooton on 30 September 1985 and for special services during Christmas 1985.
 At the same time, Merseyrail decided not to preserve a second set, due to a lack of spares.
 Following this, the surviving set participated in the Merseyrail 100 celebration on 6 April 1986.
 The unit, named Ivor T. Davies G.M. on 14 March 1988, was purchased by Wirral Borough Council in 1991 and stored at Kirkdale until 1996.

 Two parts of the set were then sold and kept at Steamport, Southport.
 Meanwhile, the Driving Trailer coach (DTS) was kept at the Wirral Transport Museum.
 The two parts of the unit, which were sold, have been owned by the Suburban Electric Railway Association since purchase by its forerunner, the Mersey and Tyneside Electric Preservationists in 1996, and were stored at the Electric Railway Museum on the outskirts of Coventry.
 After transport of the Driving Trailer coach from Birkenhead, the entire unit was correctly reformed at the Coventry museum in October 2010, for the first time in over 20 years The Driving Motor coach (DMBS) interior was open to the public during museum open days.

 In 2017, the Electric Railway Museum announced that it would be forced to close and relocate its collection.
 The Class 503 set was moved in May 2018, to the Locomotive Storage Ltd facility in the former Hornby Railways warehouse in Margate.

+In early 2024, it was announced that two of the three carriages forming the preserved unit would be scrapped.
+Driving Motor coach (DMBS) 28690 would be retained for a future project.
+As of 2024, it is stored at the Cambrian Heritage Railways site at Llynclys, Shropshire.

+The cab of 29289 (up to, and including, the first set of sliding doors) survives at The Cab Yard, near Llanelli, Carmarthenshire.